shopsys/shopsys/docs/project/start-building-your-application.md

 ## Set up Elasticsearch

 We use Elasticsearch on the frontend for product searching, filtering and for fast listing of products to provide better performance.
-You are likely to adjust the Elasticsearch configuration for example, if you have a technical shop where the inflection of product names doesn't make sense (we use inflection during searching by default).
+You are likely to adjust the Elasticsearch configuration, for example, if you have a technical shop where the inflection of product names doesn't make sense (we use inflection during searching by default).

 !!! note

     Find more in detailed article about [Elasticsearch](../model/elasticsearch.md) usage.

 Every domain has defined one [Elasticsearch index](../model/elasticsearch.md#elasticsearch-index-setting).
-Definition of this index can be found in `src/Resources/definition/<domain_id>.json` files.
+Definition of this index can be found in `app/src/Resources/definition/<domain_id>.json` files.
-The most often change is adding [fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) and changing [analysis](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis.html) to justify search behavior.
+The most frequent change is adding [fields](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) and changing [analysis](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis.html) to justify search behavior.

 ## Set up routing

 Routing is a mechanism that maps URL path to controllers and methods.
 You are likely to adjust routing when you need translated routes for a new locale (e.g., when you have a domain with German localization, and want to have a list of orders under URL `/befehle`).

-_We use Symfony routing, so please find more in the [official documentation](https://symfony.com/doc/3.4/routing.html)_
+_We use Symfony routing, so please find more in the [official documentation](https://symfony.com/doc/5.4/routing.html)_

-You can adjust the routing in `config/shopsys-routing/routing_friendly_url.yaml` file and [locale specific](./how-to-set-up-domains-and-locales.md#32-frontend-routes) in `config/shopsys-routing/routing_front_xx.yaml` files.
+You can adjust the routing in `app/config/shopsys-routing/routing_friendly_url.yaml` file and [locale specific](./how-to-set-up-domains-and-locales.md#32-frontend-routes) in `config/shopsys-routing/routing_front_xx.yaml` files.

 ## Set up default currency

-A default currency is a currency that is displayed when showing a price in a certain part of the system.
+A default currency is a currency displayed when showing a price in a certain part of the system.
-The default currency is different for administration and for each of domains and you can adjust the default currency for each one individually.
+The default currency is different for administration and for each of the domains, and you can adjust the default currency for each one individually.

 The administration default currency is used in twig templates e.g., as `{{ value|priceWithCurrencyAdmin }}`.
 The default currency for domain is used e.g., as `{{ cartItemDiscount.priceWithVat|price }}`.

 _Note: Read more in a dedicated article about [price filters](../model/how-to-work-with-money.md#price) and [administration price filter](../model/how-to-work-with-money.md#pricewithcurrencyadmin)._

-When you install new project, default currencies are set like this
+When you install a new project, default currencies are set like this

 -   `shopsys` _(1st domain)_: `CZK`
 -   `2.shopsys` _(2nd domain)_: `EUR`